IntersectMBO/plutus/plutus-metatheory/src/Signature.lagda.md

 ```

 The list of arguments is a non-empty list of built-in compatible types.
-It is indexed by the number of type variables that may appear.
+It is indexed by the number of distinct type variables that may appear.

 ```